-- induces, or attempts to induce, a person (whether by threats or promises or otherwise) to commit a prescribed contravention; - is (directly or indirectly) knowingly concerned in, or a party to, a prescribed contravention; and - conspires with others to commit a contravention.
+- 2.3.3 Administrative sanctions cases may also be taken where a regulated entity: - attempts to commit a prescribed contravention; - aids, abets, counsels or procures a person to commit a prescribed contravention; - induces, or attempts to induce, a person (whether by threats or promises or otherwise) to commit a prescribed contravention; - is (directly or indirectly) knowingly concerned in, or a party to, a prescribed contravention; and - conspires with others to commit a contravention.
+13

-$^{13}$ Section 33AN of the Act.
+&lt;sup>13 Section 33AN of the Act.